Study: iGaming in Indiana Wouldn’t Seriously Impact Retail Gambling

 iGaming Rollout Doesn’t Destabilize Retail Gambling

 The report found that while online casinos may slightly temper the growth of retail casinos, they are unlikely to cause a significant decline in revenue.
-This conclusion is based on the analysis of online gambling markets in other states, including Connecticut, Delaware, Michigan, New Jersey, Pennsylvania and West Virginia.
+The study examined successful Delaware online casinos among other established markets, such as Connecticut, Michigan, New Jersey, Pennsylvania and West Virginia, to understand the coexistence between digital and retail gaming.

 Despite some mixed results across these states, Spectrum concluded that Indiana’s market characteristics align more closely with those states that experienced growth in retail casino revenue despite the introduction of online casinos.